isomerpages/moe-shps/_quick-links/For Parents/Edusave Character Award (ECHA) for P4 to P6 Students.md

 permalink: /quick-links/for-parents/edusave-character-award-echa-for-p4-to-p6-students/
 description: ""
 third_nav_title: For Parents
+variant: markdown
 ---
-The Ministry of Education (MOE) introduced the Edusave Character Award (ECHA) in 2012 to **enable schools to recognise students who demonstrate exemplary character and outstanding personal qualities through their behaviour and actions.** This is part of the larger goal to foster an inclusive and stronger Singapore as we broaden the qualities and achievements to be encouraged and applauded.
-The award also supports our efforts in nurturing students of good values and character, who are active contributors and concerned citizens.
+The Edusave Character Award (ECHA) aims to recognise students who demonstrate exemplary character and outstanding personal qualities through their behaviours and actions; and who can be role models to inspire others.
+The Award supports the school's efforts in nurturing students of good values and character, who are active contributors and concerned citizens.

-The objectives of the ECHA are:

-  (a) To send a clear and strong signal of the importance that MOE places on character and values, on par with achievements in the academic domain; and

-(b) To recognise outstanding students in each school who are exemplary in character, and who can be role models to inspire others.

 ### Eligibility Criteria